-Beauty-wise: Reishi mushrooms are chock-full of beta-glucans, which are natural sugars that can penetrate through multiple layers of skin to help calm dryness and itchiness.
+Reishi mushroom skincare: Reishi mushrooms benefit skin with their potent quantities of beta-glucans, which are natural sugars that can penetrate through multiple layers of skin to help calm dryness and itchiness.
 They also contain polysaccharides, which boost skin’s natural ability to retain water.
-This makes them powerful moisturisers when used in topical skincare products.
+This makes them a powerful moisturizer when used in topical skincare products.

-The Reishi DIY: Reishi is a difficult mushroom to process at home, given how tough it can get.
-The best option is to buy pre-cut slices, and steep them in hot water for 10-15 minutes.
+The Reishi skincare DIY: Reishi is a difficult mushroom to process at home, given its toughness.
+The best option is to buy pre-cut slices and steep them in hot water for 10-15 minutes.
 Then strain out the slices, and apply the liquid on your face, post-cleansing.
 If you are looking for a more intensive treatment for dry skin, try this DIY face cream from Kristin Collins Jackson.

 Cordyceps: The skin smoothing mushroom